mohamdis860-boop/mohamdis860-boop/README.md

 * Search and filter trips
 * Booking management
 * Reports and analytics
-* Clean and modern UI
+* Clean and responsive UI

 **Tech Used**